toastx/wallet-tracker/README.md

 The tracker tracks the wallets NFT purchases and sends the results in discord using a bot.

-The program uses the marketplace "Magic Eden"'s API and fetches the results and then uses the Hikari module for the discor bot
+The program uses the marketplace "Magic Eden"'s API and fetches the results and then uses the Hikari module for the discord bot

 Setting up: